 - BSc (1st Class Honours, University of Aston, UK, Biomedical Science)

 - MSc (Nanjing University of Chinese Medicine, China, Pharmacy in Chinese Medicine)

 - PhD (Nanjing University of Chinese Medicine, China, Pharmacy in Chinese Medicine)

 Dr Li has 10 years of experience in pharmacokinetics study, instrumental analysis, basic animal surgery, 3D cell culture, virus and bacteria work.
 Prior to joining TP, she had worked on 3D hepatocyte and drug toxicity testing for 2 years at the Institute of Bioengineering and Nanotechnology, A*STAR.

 - BSc (Nanjing University, China, Chemistry & Polymer)

 - MEng (Southeast University, China, Chemistry & Chemical Engineering)

 - PhD (National University of Singapore, Chemistry)

 Dr Xue has more than 10 years of teaching and research experience in the area of physical and inorganic chemistry, analytical chemistry, as well as instrumental analysis.
 Dr Xue main areas of research include the analysis of chemical and biological materials, as well as the instrumental-based chemical testing of HPLC, LC-QqQ and QTOF.
 Recently, he has developed the chromatographic methods for profiling active ingredients in herbs, supplements, and functional foods.

-- PhD (National University of Singapore, Medicinal Chemistry)
+- BSc (Hons, National University of Singapore, Chemistry)